 Seated high above the bustling city of Salisbury, Old Sarum, with its origins as an Iron Age hillfort, is almost brand spanking new compared to Avebury and Stonehenge.
 The Romans used it as a fort and as a temple, and William the Conquerer built a motte and bailey castle here, and a town grew up around it.
 A cathedral was also built within the banks of the original hill fort, but it moved down the hill, to Salisbury, in the early 13th century.

 Salisbury attracted more trade and more people, and was the largest town in Wiltshire by the 14th century.
 Old Sarum dwindled in size and importance until it gained widespread notoriety in the 18th and 19th centuries for being a 'rotten borough' - it still sent two MPs to the House of Commons, despite being almost entirely abandoned.

-Venture down the hill to Salisbury's Cathedral Close and you'll find an array of attractions.
-The Cathedral houses the best-preserved of the four surviving copies of Magna Carta.
-English Heritage members can get two for one entry on Tower Tours on weekdays.
+Venture down the hill to Salisbury itself to the Cathedral Close and you'll find an array of attractions - the most obvious being the Cathedral itself, which houses the best-preserved of the four surviving copies of Magna Carta.

 A variety of impressive buildings line the close, including the National Trust's Mompesson House, Arundells (the former home of Sir Edward Heath) and The King's House, which now houses the Salisbury Museum.

 The museum is another fantastic repository of prehistoric finds.
 Its new Wessex Galleries contain objects from Stonehenge and the surrounding area.
 Don't miss the jadeite axehhead, coins from the Bowerchalke Hoard and watercolours by JMW Turner.
 There's also a brilliant interactive exhibition that explores how archaeology has shaped our understanding of the past.